con-tools/con-tools/docs/API.md

   -H 'Authorization: ABCD1234' \
   -H 'Convention: CON123456' \
   -H Content-Type:application/json \
-  -d '{"title": "my event","event_type": "Role playing game","teaser": "This is a very fancy game", "description": "In this very fancy game, we will frolic and have fun","requires-registration": true, "duration": 60,"age-requirement": "all ages","min-attendees": 3,"max-attendees": 6,"notes-to-staff": null, "logitsical-requirements": "Brooms, lots and lots of brooms", "notes-to-attendees": "Bring your dirt on, and don't forget to have a lot of fun", "scheduling-constraints": "I'm like, good, with like, whenever","data":{"field":"This is just some custom field"}}'
+  -d '{"title": "my event","teaser": "This is a very fancy game", "description": "In this very fancy game, we will frolic and have fun","requires-registration": true, "duration": 60,"min-attendees": 3,"max-attendees": 6,"notes-to-staff": null, "logitsical-requirements": "Brooms, lots and lots of brooms", "notes-to-attendees": "Bring your dirt on, and don't forget to have a lot of fun", "scheduling-constraints": "I'm like, good, with like, whenever", "tags":{"age-requirement":"all ages","event_type": "Role playing game"}, "data":{"field":"This is just some custom field"}}'
 ```
 *Response:*
 ```